AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

 # flutter-clean-architecture-instagram

-Instagram clone with clean architecture using flutter and firebase as ( frontend & backend )
+Instagram with clean architecture using flutter and firebase as ( frontend & backend )

 ## Note